 The first three years of the fast-track program are dedicated to completing all required undergraduate courses.
 Students enroll in the Master of Social Work during their senior year.
-Participation in this program requires careful advisement and scheduling, as well as permission of both the undergraduate department chair and the chair of the Department of Social Work.
+Participation in this program requires careful advisement and scheduling, as well as permission of both the department chair of your chosen undergraduate degree and the chair of the Department of Social Work.

-During your junior year, please fill out the Approval Form in order to request permission to enroll in M.S.W. courses during your senior year.
+During your junior year, you will be required to fill out the Application Form in order to request permission to enroll in Master of Social Work courses during your senior year.
 The application deadline is January 10 of the student’s junior year.

 - Entering Requirements

-- Maintain a 3.0 cumulative GPA throughout all coursework
+- Maintain a 3.0 cumulative GPA throughout all course work

-- Must earn B’s or better in all M.S.W. courses to be admitted into the graduate program
+- Must earn B’s or better in all Master of Social Work courses to be admitted into the graduate program

 Samford University's Master of Social Work Program was awarded full accreditation by the Council on Social Work Education (CSWE) in June 2017.